dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 **Avoid Using Fixed Dimensions for Panels and Controls**

 Take a look through Homepage.xaml, notice that aside from the fixed width and height specified for the entire UI on the top <xref:System.Windows.Controls.DockPanel>, there are no other fixed dimensions.
-Avoid using fixed dimensions to prevent clipping localized text that may be longer than the source text. [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] panels and controls will automatically resize based on the content that they contain.
+Avoid using fixed dimensions to prevent clipping localized text that may be longer than the source text.
+WPF panels and controls will automatically resize based on the content that they contain.
 Most controls also have minimum and maximum dimensions that you can set for more control (for example, MinWidth="20").
 With <xref:System.Windows.Controls.Grid>, you can also set relative widths and heights by using '\*' (for example, `Width="0.25*"`) or use its cell size sharing feature.

 **Localization Comments**